khuyentran1401/customer_segmentation/step3/README.md

 * Version the flow, which enables to go back and forth between different versions

 ## Disadvantages
+* Cannot observe the outputs of each task

 ## How to Run Code in This Step
 ### Run Prefect Locally